 A more fashionable pair of walking sandals would be more suited for that particular environment.
 Then again, a lightweight fashionable pair of sandals won’t serve you well if you are hiking through the Kakadu.
 The best solution is to realistically consider the activities that you often perform and choose a sandal design that can handle them

 If you are going to be spending some time near the water or you expect to be hiking in wet conditions, choose a pair of sandals that are water-resistant.
 This will help you remain comfortable as the sandals will dry quickly and won’t become waterlogged.
 If you want to wear your sandals while in the water, choose water sandals.

 Walking sandals value for money

 The final consideration to keep in mind when buying walking sandals is their cost.
 The price of high-quality walking sandals can range vastly in price.
 At the cheaper end, you will find plenty of general use walking sandals to choose from.
 The more expensive walking sandals are usually designer fashion sandals or ultra-rugged hiking sandals.

 The more expensive sandals will use higher-quality materials and utilise better construction techniques.
 They will tend to last much longer than cheaper sandals.
 However, you will need to look at your budget and find a pair of sandals that fits within it.

 The Best Walking Sandals to Enjoy Every Activity

 We wanted to thank you for reading our How To Choose Women’s Walking Sandals guide.
 We really hope that it helped you learn more about women’s sandals and provided some valuable insights on how to choose a high-quality sandal that meet all of your requirements.
-If you’re still unsure about the right pair of sandals for you, we’d encourage you to talk to your doctor or qualified clinician.

 If you want to take a peek some of best women’s sandals currently available, check out our guide The Top 20 Women’s Hiking Sandals (coming soon).